fbpx

 What to know when buying a business.
 Employees stick with selling company

-Hopefully our guide to buying a small business for dummies, and the implications this has for the seller, has given you some insight into what to expect during the process.
 Most of the information contained in this guide has direct ties to your business’s financial records.
 This is because the buyer will want to see proof that your business is doing well and that it has steady growth.

 Billdu simplifies this process by helping you to directly prove the financial health of your business to the buyer.
 Billdu handles this by allowing you to track all of your income electronically, so you have a solid record of all transactions and balances.
-The solution is a cloud-based software that gives you complete control over your finances.
+The solution is a cloud-based software that gives you complete control over your business finances.
 When you track everything electronically, this allows you to see growth patterns very quickly and easily, and you can use this information for your own purposes or to help with the sale.

 Additionally, you can use the information you get from Billdu to create sales projections extending far into the future, and you can show these to your potential buyers.
 This shows your business in the right light, proving that it is a well organised and stable investment, and buyers are more likely to take you seriously as a result.
 Billdu also allows you to track and print individual or batch income documents, so you have these all ready to go when you meet with your buyer.